riyamehta18/theinvivogroup.github.io/_teams/2023-12-13-eva-alderman.md

 Discovering the secrets of life, and using them to make the world a better place.

 My current focus is upskilling in the computational sciences, as a complement to my lab and product background.
-In particular, I’d love to discover the ways in which computers are smarter than us!
+In particular, I’d love to discover how computers are smarter than us!
 And maybe nature, too.

 In the background, I actively consult in the startup and venture capital space, both on product strategy and specific investment opportunities.